01 | How It All Started

 My symptoms started quite suddenly in early July 2025.
 I had been completely fit and well — in fact, the best health of my entire life in terms of diet and exercise.
 I had regular Bupa health checks, and the most recent one had confirmed a very healthy picture.
 I was a self-employed architect with a young family and no significant medical history.

-While waiting for the blood test, I started experiencing involuntary jaw clamping where my top teeth would penetrate my bottom teeth, causing significant pain.
+While waiting, I started experiencing involuntary jaw clamping where my top teeth would penetrate my bottom teeth, causing significant pain.
 These spasms were strong enough to damage my lower teeth.
-As the blood test appointment drew closer I began to struggle when rising from sitting to standing — I would be forced onto my tiptoes initially and could not get my heels flat onto the floor for the first few steps.
+As the blood test appointment drew closer I began to struggle when rising from sitting to standing — I would be forced onto my tiptoes and could not get my heels flat on the floor.
+On the day of the blood test the nurse looked concerned as I shuffled out unsteadily, but I said I would be okay.

-My wife dropped me in the waiting room and went to park the car.
-By the time she returned I could no longer walk, was very unsteady and shuffling my feet.
-I had to get into a wheelchair to see the triage nurse.
-The nurse was very concerned about the number of symptoms I was experiencing and I was admitted to hospital for several days.
+When I returned home my blood pressure was rising rapidly.
+When the lower reading went above 100 we called 111.
+They advised us to go to A&E urgently.
+By the time my wife had parked the car I could no longer walk and needed a wheelchair.
+I was admitted for several days.
 Investigations included blood tests, a CT scan of the head, and an MRI of the spine.
-I was examined by neurology.
 During the stay I failed a zimmer frame test on the ward, falling backwards, and there was a clear difference of opinion between the physiotherapists about whether the presentation was simply sciatica.
 Ultimately I was discharged with a diagnosis that did not seem to account for the full picture of what was happening to my body.

 What I Would Say to Someone Now